com-480-data-visualization/datavis-project-2022-slavsquat/README.md

 ## Running the project

-For running our website a series of step could be performed in order to easily preview the visualizations:
+For running our website a series of step should be performed in order to easily preview the visualizations:

 1. Download the code as ZIP
 2. Import the code into [Visual Studio Code IDE](https://code.visualstudio.com/)